aptlin/arler/README.md

-# Arler: Toy Explorer of Hierarchical Reinforcement Learning
+# Arler: inducing task hierarchies via models and trajectories

 > This repo is still rough on the edges.
 If you find any slip-ups or want to contribute, please [let me know](mailto:sasha@sdll.space).